oaniewiarowski/FenicsMembranesCMAME/README.md

 If running on a personal machine, stdout is redirected to the output file specified by the `--path` variable

 Once the optimization terminates, the results can be plotted:

 ` python3 main_results.py p1 --plot`

 Problems 1 and 2A have the option to also calculate and save the gradient for the chosen control bounds.

 ` python3 main_results.py p1a --deriv`

 To run the Taylor tests:
 ` python3 main_results.py p1 --tt`

-To disable optimization (if you only want to run the taylor test and/or gradient study) ` python3 main_results.py p1 --tt --deriv --no-optimize ` ` python3 main_results.py p1 --tt --no-optimize `
+To disable optimization (if you only want to run the taylor test and/or gradient study):

+` python3 main_results.py p1 --tt --deriv --no-optimize `
+` python3 main_results.py p1 --tt --no-optimize `